There are two ways to approach growing old. Some take it on the chin, admit defeat and spend years regretting their decisions.

 Get On The Brotox Bandwagon

 Those ‘thinking’ lines are making you look older.
 They don’t need to be there, you know.
 We recommend taking the plunge and getting some of your unwanted stress lines removed.
-This simple maintenance known as ‘Brotox’ can be done every few months and takes 5 – 10 years off the clock, leaving you looking like a Porsche 911, not a beat up Skoda.
+This simple maintenance known as ‘Brotox’ can be done every few months and takes 5 – 10 years off the clock, leaving you looking like a Porsche 911, not a beat-up Proton.

 Indulge Without Guilt